Chart Color Schemes

 Age

-The median age in Cooloongup is 42 years, which is significantly higher than Greater Perth's average of 37 years, and also considerably older than Australia's median age of 38 years.
-The age group of 55-64 is strongly represented at 14.4% compared to Greater Perth, while the 35-44 cohort is less prevalent at 11.4%.
-Post-2021 Census data shows that the 75 to 84 age group has grown from 6.4% to 8.1%, and the 15 to 24 cohort increased from 11.0% to 12.1%.
-However, the 5 to 14 cohort has declined from 12.0% to 10.9%.
+The median age in Cooloongup is 42 years, which is significantly higher than Greater Perth's average of 37 years and Australia's median age of 38 years.
+The age group of 55-64 has a strong representation at 14.4%, compared to Greater Perth, while the 35-44 cohort is less prevalent at 11.3%.
+According to post-2021 Census data, the 75 to 84 age group has grown from 6.4% to 8.1% of the population, and the 15 to 24 cohort has increased from 11.0% to 12.1%.
+Conversely, the 5 to 14 age group has declined from 12.0% to 10.9%.
 Population forecasts for 2041 indicate substantial demographic changes in Cooloongup.
-Leading this shift is the 75 to 84 age group, which is expected to grow by 76%, reaching 1,015 people from 575.
-Notably, the combined age groups of 65 and above will account for 77% of total population growth, reflecting Cooloongup's aging demographic profile.
-In contrast, the 25 to 34 and 0 to 4 cohorts are expected to experience population declines.
+The 75 to 84 age group is expected to grow by 76%, reaching 1,016 people from 577.
+Notably, the combined age groups of 65 and above will account for 77% of total population growth, reflecting the area's aging demographic profile.
+In contrast, the 25 to 34 and 0 to 4 age cohorts are expected to experience population declines.